21st September 2018 (UK)

 The set up is typical Noé fare, allowing him to engage in the sort of carnage that he’s made a name out of.
 And make no mistake; once the acid kicks in, Climax is a nasty beast.
 Paranoid beatings ensue, unpleasant sexual advances are made and a child is locked in a power room full of cockroaches.

 And yet, for all the horror and brutality, Noé and his cast are having one hell of a time.
 In contrast to his previous films, which tend to stew in the sheer bloody hopelessness of it all, Climax finds beauty, liberation and maybe even a little tenderness in the depravity.
-Noé confirms the bona fides of his performers in the incredible opening routine, but it’s their movements whilst tripping that cause the jaw to drop.
+Noé confirms the bona fides of his performers in the incredible opening routine, but it’s their movements when tripping that cause the jaw to drop.

 Arms twist and turn, torsos contort, and everyone vogues like their lives depended on it.
 Bathed in harsh red light and filmed at odd angles, the dancers bodies become abstracted, seemingly bending into new forms.
 At times it’s deeply unsettling, but just as often it’s a thing of strange beauty.

 The music also keeps things from getting too dowdy.
 Climax may have one of the best soundtracks of the year; at any moment, there’s a brilliant club beat reverberating through the halls.
 Sure, you may have just seen someone get set on fire, but how bad a time can you really be having when Giorgio Moroder and Soft Cell are pounding out of the speakers?